hvitoi/linux-docs/Commands/Navigation/ls.md

   - `/bin`: User binaries (commands).
   - `/lib`: C libraries required by executable in /bin or /sbin (Multi-architecture).
   - `/sbin`: System binaries.
 Can only be run by root user.
 Ex: useradd.
-  - `/local`: Programs installed by source code
+  - `/local`: Programs installed by source code manually
 - `/var`: System logs, backups, cache

 ## Shell